Employee attendance issues and how to address them

 Excessive absenteeism

 Excessive absenteeism is an attendance problem that occurs when employees accrue a large number of unexcused absences (also known as unapproved absences).
-Every manager runs into unreliable employees at some point who demonstrate excessive absenteeism.
-These are the employees that call off last-minute frequently when they aren’t actually sick or fail to properly submit vacation and time off requests through the proper channels to get them approved.
+Every manager runs into unreliable employees who demonstrate excessive absenteeism at some point.

 Remember that not all circumstances should be considered excessive absenteeism.
-An employee taking intermittent medical leave under the Family and Medical Leave Act (FMLA) may have a large number of absences, but those are approved and federally protected absences.
+An employee taking intermittent medical leave under the Family and Medical Leave Act (FMLA) may have many absences, but those are approved and federally protected absences.
 Employers should always dig into an employee’s attendance history and look at the causes of the absences before considering disciplinary action for excessive absenteeism.

 Tardiness